wzc-miyasaki/trojanMap/REPORT.md

+###### 14. Queries

+This function is designed based on the idea of Dijkstra algorithm with a limitation of the max distance of the hop.
+Therefore, I add a parameter as `tank_capacity` to the helper function `DijkstraFound`, and I also set this parameter to be DBL_MAX in the previous simple Dijkstra function.

+The overall runtime should be *O*(k×*n*^2), with k being the number of the queries.

 ### Discussion

 The time complexities of different functions vary greatly, from linear or polynomial to potentially exponential in some brute-force approaches.
 This variation emphasizes how crucial it is to select the appropriate algorithm depending on the type of task.
 For example, `GetAllCategories` and `FindNearby` are effective for handling big datasets because their complexities scale more linearly with the size of the input data. {TravelingTrojan_Brute_force}, on the other hand, is less scalable for larger input sizes due to its factorial time complexity.